evidentlyai/evidently/docs/book/reference/ranking-metrics.md

 **Range**: 0 to 1, where 0 represents the perfect equality (recommended items are evenly distributed among users), and 1 is complete inequality (the recommendations are concentrated on a single item).

-**Interpretation**: the lower the value (usually preferable), the more equal is the item distribution in recommendations.
-If the value is high, it means that a few items are being frequently recommended to many users, while others are ignored.
+**Interpretation**: the lower the value (usually preferable), the more equal the item distribution in recommendations.
+If the value is high, a few items are frequently recommended to many users while others are ignored.

 Further reading: [Abdollahpouri, H., Mansoury, M., Burke, R., Mobasher, B., & Malthouse, E. (2021).
 User-centered Evaluation of Popularity Bias in Recommender Systems](https://dl.acm.org/doi/fullHtml/10.1145/3450613.3456821)